Toto Millionaire

 Toto Millionaire is a 2007 Kenyan comedy film written and directed by Simiyu Barasa.
 The film stars 10 year old Mungai Mbaya in the lead role who plays the role of Toto.
+The film was premiered at the Goethe Institute Auditorium in Nairobi on 13 November 2007.

+Plot

 Toto Millionaire film is a simple story of a boy going through problems in life with a sickly mother.
 But the boy couldn't allow situation hinder him from an opportunity of this life.
-The film was premiered at the Goethe Institute Auditorium in Nairobi on 13 November 2007.